Electronic Prescription Service (EPS)

 Benefits for you:

 - If you get a repeat prescription, you will not have to spend your time going to your GP practice each time to pick up your paper prescription.
-Instead your GP will send it automatically to the place you choose, with less change of it getting lost.
+Instead your GP will send it automatically to the place you choose, with less chance of it getting lost.

 - Nearly all pharmacies will be connected to the service, so you will be able to get your medicines from any pharmacy you choose - whether it's near home, work or the shops.